johanpina/DashboardPredictION/README.md

-# Dashboard
+# Dashboard maded for:
-This repo is a test of a dashboard creation for Diana Lopez.
+PredictION: A predictive model to establish performance of Oxford sequencing reads of SARS-CoV-2